wjys/vc16a/dm1123_vfs_syllabus.md

 ### PROGRAM GOALS

-The following IDM program goals are reinforced within this course.
-Students will:

 * 1 – Students will develop **conceptual thinking skills** to generate ideas and content in order to solve problems or create opportunities.
   * Students will develop a research and studio practice through inquiry and iteration.
 * 2 – Students will develop **technical skills** to realize their ideas.